 "Who is who" in these FALQs

-The person making the appointment under a Power of Attorney document is referred to as the "principal".
+The person making the appointment under an Enduring Power of Guardianship document is referred to as the "appointor".

-Similarly, the person being appointed is referred to as the "attorney".
+Similarly, the person being appointed is referred to as the "guardian".

 For the purposes of these frequently asked legal questions, we use the word: